How to Remove the Cigarette Smoke Smell From Your Car

 Hard Interior Materials

-Mix a mild dish soap and warm water, use a microfibre cloth and a soft bristled brush (a tooth brush will work for hard to reach places) to work the suds into the dashboard to loosen any particles that are lodged in the porous surfaces.
+Mix a mild dish soap and warm water, use a microfibre cloth and a soft bristled brush (a toothbrush will work for hard to reach places) to work the suds into the dashboard to loosen any particles that are lodged in the porous surfaces.
 Wipe any hard surfaces within the car with a cleaning spray – include the creases around the gear shifts, pedals, door handles doors, steering wheel and sun visors.

 Note: For leather surfaces use leather wipes to clean.